On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Introduction

 In this article we study the problem of existence of solutions of the non-autonomous Schrödinger equation, with particular emphasis on the stability of the solutions under perturbations of the generating Hamiltonians.
 We have obtained a sharper bound that has enabled us to prove several results on the controllability of quantum systems whose state space is determined by an infinite-dimensional Hilbert space.

-For doing so, we have addressed the problem in the abstract setting, relying on results on the properties of Hamiltonians with constant form domain~\cite{Simon1971} and related results on the existence of solutions of the non-autonomous Schrödinger equation~\cite{Kisynski1964, balmaseda2022schrodinger}.
-This is a research field that developed during the 50's and 60's, see e.g.~\cite{Yosida1948, Yosida1963}, and T.\ Kato's celebrated result~\cite{Kato1973}.
-Since then, many articles refining the results in more concrete cases have appeared, e.g.~\cite{Yajima1987, burgarth2022one}.
-Following this line of research, we have provided bounds, see Lemma~\ref{lemma:propagators_bound_simon}, that improve previous results in the literature~\cite{Simon1971} and which allowed us to obtain a novel stability result, Theorem~\ref{thm:stability_bound}.
-The bound obtained is sharper than those obtained in the literature, cf.\ \cite[Theorem III]{Kato1973} and~\cite{Sloan1981}.
+{ For doing so, we have addressed the problem in the abstract setting, relying on results on the properties of Hamiltonians with constant form domain~\cite{Simon1971} and related results on the existence of solutions of the non-autonomous Schrödinger equation~\cite{Kisynski1964, balmaseda2022schrodinger}. } This is a research field that developed during the 50's and 60's, see e.g.~\cite{Yosida1948, Yosida1963}, and T.\ Kato's celebrated result~\cite{Kato1973}.
+Since then, many articles refining the results in more concrete cases have appeared, e.g.~\cite{Yajima1987, burgarth2022one} which consider Hamiltonians of Schrödinger type.
+We have provided bounds, see Lemma~\ref{lemma:propagators_bound_simon}, that improve previous results in the literature~\cite{Simon1971} and which allowed us to obtain a novel abstract stability result, Theorem~\ref{thm:stability_bound}.
+The bound obtained is sharper than those obtained in the literature, cf.~\cite[Theorem III]{Kato1973} and~\cite[Theorem 9 and Corollary 10]{Sloan1981}.
+The main improvement relies on the fact that our stability result allows for discontinuous generators.
+We also apply this to the particular case of form-linear Hamiltonians, cf.\ Definition~\ref{def:formlinear_hamiltonian}, to obtain Theorem~\ref{thm:stability_formlinear}.
+The latter is a stability result on a collection of non-autonomous Schrödinger equations that appears often in the applications.